 With proper field investigation, design and permitting coordination, it is possible for the City to locate an acceptable site for a recreational artificial reef.
 It is important to properly set expectations of the ecosystem that may colonize the artificial reef.
 Once installed the reef will attract fish, and it is likely that flora and fauna such as opportunistic species of macroalgae, tunicates and sponges will colonize the reef, however, it is less likely that coral colonies will naturally recruit.
-If corals are important to the public's goals, there may be opportunities to participate coral transplantation programs.
-Transplanting corals will require coordination with regulatory agencies and may include monitoring to ensure certain levels of success are met.
+If corals are important to the public's goals, there may be opportunities to participate in coral transplantation programs.
+Transplanting corals will require coordination with regulatory agencies and may include monitoring to coastal flooding from tropical storm events, specifically the area below the elevation of the category 1 storm surge line as established by a ensure certain levels of success are met.
 The level of effort or scope of these tasks are unknown at this time.